awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/go-devenv.md

 Set up a Go development environment to test your application locally before you deploy it to AWS Elastic Beanstalk\.
 This topic describes the setup steps for your development environment and provides links to installation pages for useful tools\.

-For common setup steps and tools that apply to all languages, see [Configuring your development environment for use with AWS Elastic Beanstalk](chapter-devenv.md)\.
+For common setup steps and tools that apply to all languages, see [Configuring Your Development Machine for Use with AWS Elastic Beanstalk](chapter-devenv.md)\.

 ## Installing Go<a name="go-devenv-go"></a>